-Hunan Province – The old town of Fenghuang, literally means Phoenix Ancient Town and claimed to be “the most beautiful city of China“, was built around 1700 during the 43-year reign of Emperor Kangxi of the Qing Dynasty and it is located in the western border of Hunan and by the riverside of beautiful Tuojiang River.
+Hunan Province – The old town of Fenghuang means Phoenix Ancient Town and claimed to be “the most beautiful city of China“.
+It was built around 1700 during the 43-year reign of Emperor Kangxi of the Qing Dynasty, and it is located in the western border of Hunan and by the riverside of beautiful Tuojiang River.

 A legend said that two of these mythical birds flew over it and found the Fenghuang Town so beautiful that they hovered there, reluctant to leave.
 The town is breathtaking, the old city wall with the eastern and northern gates and the ancient buildings displaying the distinct Qing Dynasty style are still well preserved.

-The government of Fenghuang County decided to develop the tourism industry after the South Great Wall was discovered in 2000 and 2008 the old town was added in the tentative list of UNESCO World Heritage Sites.
+The government of Fenghuang County decided to develop the tourism industry after the South Great Wall was discovered in 2000.
+In 2008 the old town was added in the tentative list of UNESCO World Heritage Sites.

 We spent 2 days here during our Hunan trip, and it was an unforgettable stay, with no doubt a highlight of this Province and the whole of China either.

-The best and easy way to enjoy its old and narrow alleys paved with flagstones and decorated with lanterns is by walk around them, in fact, all the main attractions are quite close to each other.
+The best and easy way to enjoy its old and narrow alleys paved with flagstones and decorated with lanterns is by a walk around them.
+All the main attractions are quite close to each other.

-Our favorite trip was the cruise on the peaceful Tuojiang River that flows across the town, and where we could enjoy the breathtaking view of the stilt wooden houses called “Diaojiaolou” which were built half suspended over the river to keep them safe from the spring floods.
+Our favourite excursion was the short cruise on the peaceful Tuojiang River.
+The river flows across the town, and with a boat tour, you can enjoy the breathtaking view of the wooden stilt houses called “Diaojiaolou” which were built half suspended over the river to keep them safe from the spring floods.

 Top attractions through Fenghuang

 1. Hong Qiao bridge

-Also known as Rainbow Bridge, initially called Wohong Bridge (wind and rain bridge) was built at the center of the old town during the Ming Dynasty with a long history of over 600 years.
+Also known as Rainbow Bridge, initially called Wohong Bridge (wind and rain bridge) was built at the centre of the old town during the Ming Dynasty with a long history of over 600 years.